JossWhittle/string_ext/README.md

 ## Examples

+Everything is just like it is with printf!
+But now you get error handling, typechecking, security, and dynamic memory which means no more buffer overruns!

 	/// Writing to stdout
 	printf("Hello world.\n");
 	// vs.
 	std::cout << format_str("Hello world.\n");

 	/// Writing to stderr
 	fprintf(stderr, "Hello world.\n");
 	// vs.
 	std::cerr << format_str("Hello world.\n");

 	/// Writing to a string buffer
 	char buf[256];